Barbara’s Story

 Life After Zephyr Valves:

-I didn’t expect the valves to work on their own because they don’t instantly deflate the lung lobe.
-I knew I had to put in the work so I went back to pulmonary rehab and I still go twice a week.
+I didn’t expect the valves to work on their own.
+I knew I had to put in the work, so I went back to pulmonary rehab and I still go twice a week.
 My insurance coverage for visits is used up, but I pay out of pocket because it is worth it!

 The valves have given me more hope.
 I knew I had inner strength, but this gave me the opportunity to get better and do more again.
 I am looking forward to dancing again!